tlope6/HobbyistFind/README.md

 ## What is HobbyFind?

 HobbyFind is a location-based hobby discovery app that connects people with local events, workshops, and activities in their area.
-Whether you want to pick up painting, join a running club, find a cooking class, or try something completely new — HobbyFind makes it easy to explore and sign up same day.
+Whether you want to pick up painting, join a running club, find a cooking class, or try something completely new, HobbyFind makes it easy to explore and sign up same day.

 ---